JW0914/Wikis/Scripts+Configs/WinRE/ReadMe.md

 - Mainly for utilization within WinPE/WinRE

 ######WinRE Create######
-- Provided one has completed the prequisites, this will auto customize a WinRE image and replace the current image with the custom one
+- Provided one has completed the prequisites, this will auto customize a WinRE image and replace the current image with the custom one and/or create a bootable ISO, USB, or VHD

   - __Prerequisites__
     - Recovery partition mounted as drive **X:\**